 PLAN OF RECORD

-Drives order within and between each partner organization.
+Drives alignment within and between each partner organization.

 A 21st CENTURY TOOL